 3. "In the end of the sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre."
 (Matt 28:1)

-The verse above can seem confusing as, as first reading it sounds like the Sabbath is ending as it is beginning to dawn in the morning.
+The verse above can seem confusing as, at first reading, it sounds like the Sabbath is ending as it is beginning to dawn in the morning.
 We need to remember that there was no punctuation in the original manuscripts - that was added later.
 The passage including the preceding verses could be arranged as follows:

 "The next day" - the next calendar day - starts at sunset.
 Jesus had just been sealed into the tomb and the chief priests and Pharisees asked Pilate for a guard.
 They were taking no chances that Jesus' disciples would remove the body and later claim a resurrection.
 Of course, the disciples could have removed it at any time after the burial and then claim that He had been resurrected.

 The "in the end of ..." (the first phrase of Matt 28:1) could just as easily be connected to the end of chapter 27.
-It would be better translated as "even" as it is translated in Mark 11:19 and 13:35.
+"End" would be better translated as "even" as it is translated in its other Biblical uses - see Mark 11:19 and 13:35 below.